Steve Forbes

 Malcolm Stevenson Forbes Jr. (/fɔrbz/; born July 18, 1947) is an American publisher, businessman, and politician who is the chairman and editor-in-chief of Forbes, the business magazine.
-The son of longtime Forbes publisher Malcolm Forbes and the grandson of that publication's founder B.C.
+The son of longtime Forbes publisher Malcolm Forbes and the grandson of Forbes' founder B.C.
 Forbes, he is an adviser at the Forbes School of Business & Technology.

-Forbes was a candidate in the 1996 and 2000 Republican presidential primaries and is known for his flat-tax plan which supported a flat tax of 17% on all personal and corporate earned income and keeping the first $33,000 of income exempt.
+Forbes has served as head of the Board of International Broadcasting (BIB), and was a candidate in the 1996 and 2000 Republican presidential primaries and is known for his flat-tax plan which supported a flat tax of 17% on all personal and corporate earned income and keeping the first $33,000 of income exempt.
 Forbes hosted an episode of Saturday Night Live that aired on April 13, 1996, shortly after dropping out of the race that year.
-Forbes was also appointed chairman of the Board for International Broadcasting (BIB) in 1985, and was reappointed again in 1993.
-A Princeton graduate Like his father, he holds honorary degrees from several universities, including the New York Institute of Technology and Lehigh University.
-Forbes is a member of Alpha Kappa Psi and Tau Kappa Epsilon.
+A Princeton graduate like his father, he holds honorary degrees from several universities, including the New York Institute of Technology and Lehigh University.